jianzhi-1/math-ucb/sp22-185/README.md

   - The power series converges uniformly on a smaller closed disk *|z - z<sub>0</sub>| ≤ r < R*
   - The power series diverges for *|z - z<sub>0</sub>| > R*
   - The power series is **continuous** on *|z - z<sub>0</sub>| < R* (proof by *ε/3* trick)
-- Power series is infinitely differentiable in the complex plane.
+- Power series is infinitely differentiable in the complex plane within its radius of convergence.
+After differentiation, the radius of convergence stays the same.
+-

 ##### Series Tests
 Absolute convergence implies convergence (proof by triangle inequality).